 Now, many may argue- Why not use WhatsApp altogether?
 Well, there are multiple reasons for using Telegram over WhatsApp, particularly for work purposes.
 For starters, Telegram gives you unlimited cloud storage, meaning all your text messages, images, documents, and other files will be saved on the cloud.
 And you can access them on any number of devices together, without losing any data or worrying about backup and restore.

-Unlike WhatsApp, you can choose to send uncompressed images/ videos and or any type of file through Telegram.
+Unlike WhatsApp, you can choose to send uncompressed images/ videos or any type of file through Telegram.
 More importantly, you can send messages in private chat and groups without having to reveal your mobile number.
 Telegram supports cross-platform sync and is available for Android, iOS, Windows, macOS, and Linux.

 4. Adobe Scan

 Working at the office generally requires you to play with a lot of physical documents, notes, and receipts.
 However, at home, the absence of a handy scanner makes it hard to collaborate at work.
-This is where Adobe Scan comes to rescue.
+This is where Adobe Scan comes to the rescue.